cfpb/grasshopper-ui/README.md

 ### Docker

 The site can also be run as a Docker container.
-It hosts an CentOS Nginx server that merges the grasshopper addresspoints API and grasshopper-ui static site into a single site.
+It hosts a CentOS Nginx server that merges the grasshopper addresspoints API and grasshopper-ui static site into a single site.

 **Note:** This is currently a very manual process, and geared towards a boot2docker dev environment.
 A simpler, more generic Docker setup is coming soon.